SciSpike/yaktor-docs/README.md

   - Install docker
   - Pull the yaktor image

 For now, we'll focus on the easy way.
-Follow [these steps](DockerInstall.md)
+Follow [these steps](DockerInstall.md) to get started.

 ## Tutorials